 Branded Images: An Overview

-The use of branded photography in print and digital communications conveys to audiences a true picture of our campus community — the faculty, staff and students who make up the NMSU family — while highlighting the discovery happening here.
+The use of branded photography in print and digital communications conveys to audiences a true picture of our campus community.
 Strategic placement of recognizable NMSU landmarks and the use of university apparel and branded NMSU items imparts a sense of place in the photos.

 Selecting effective, compelling photos for your project will help you reach your audience.
 For the best results, consider the make-up of your primary audience and your goals.
 Images selected need to be a good match.
 For example, if your target audience is the “non-traditional” student (i.e., adult learner), photos of students in that age group will have more appeal.